GoogleChrome/web.dev/content/fast/your-first-performance-budget/index.md

 ---
 page_type: guide
-title: Incorporate performance budgets into your build process
+title: Your first performance budget
 author: mihajlija
 web_lighthouse: N/A
 wf_blink_components: N/A
 ---

-# Incorporate performance budgets into your build process
+# Your first performance budget

 When you set a personal, business or family budget, you are setting a limit to your spending and making sure you stay within it.
 [Performance budgets](/fast/performance-budgets-101) work in the same way, but for metrics that affect website performance.